-During the second week of May Australian children in Years 3, 5, 7 and 9 will take part in the National Assessment Program - Literacy and Numeracy (NAPLAN).
+During the next few weeks Australian children in Years 3, 5, 7 and 9 will take part in the National Assessment Program - Literacy and Numeracy (NAPLAN).
 The stated purpose of this testing program is to gain an overall picture of educational attainment levels to assist education policy and decision-making.

-The program, first implemented in 2008, has drawn some criticism from a number of different quarters, particularly in regard to the use of the information gained through the NAPLAN tests.
-You've probably heard a number of different viewpoints expressed in the media over the last few weeks.
+The program, first implemented in 2008, has drawn some criticism from several different quarters, particularly in regard to the use of the information gained through the NAPLAN tests.
+You've probably heard several different viewpoints expressed in the media over the last few weeks.

 One view commonly put forward is that the NAPLAN tests put undue pressure on children to perform in test situations.
-If so, then perhaps the best approach for parents is to help them handle the pressure rather than avoid it.
+If so, then perhaps the best approach for parents and teachers is to help them handle the pressure rather than avoid it.
 The most resilient children and young people are those who rise to meet rather than retreat from the challenges presented to them.
 Perhaps it's best to view the NAPLAN tests as good learning experiences rather than dreaded pressure tests.